AmatullahD/CRUD-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server
+Run `json-server --watch db.json` before `ng serve`.
+This will open the json server in Localhost:3000 where productList is being added to fetch the data.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.